BenM-github/KlemensoDe/README.md

 # TO-DO's (BASE FEATURES)
-- provide color for links
-    - like the phone number link in the comments

 - Change footer submenu animation design
     - [done]
     - if there are any bugs I have to redesign it with js